Aaryan-N/Aaryan-N/README.md

 # Hi there👋
 ## About Me
 ---
 I'm Aaryan, a student from Australia with a passion for computers, programming, and robotics.
 I'm currently developing a [Discord bot](https://github.com/Aaryan-N/Fira) using JavaScript, with a dashboard built on Next.js and Tailwind CSS.
-My goal is to become a robotics engineer and contribute to solving the world's most pressing challenges.
+My goal is to become a robotics engineer and contribute to solving the world's most pressing problems.

 ## Skills
 ---